AdamuAbba/hashnode-articles/Lightning Transactions/Simulate your first Lightning transaction on the Bitcoin regtest network Part 3 (MacOS).md

 }
 ```

-### 📜 Mine some blocks to add confirmations to Channel created above
+### 📜 Mine some blocks to increase the confirmations for the Channel opening transaction

-Once the channel has been created and `lnd1's` BTC contribution has been added to the channel, we need to mine/generate some blocks to add confirmations to the transaction
+Once the channel has been created and `lnd1's` BTC contribution has been added to the channel, we need to mine/generate some blocks to increase confirmations for the Channel opening transaction.

 **command:**